HydrogenRb/ECE51216_SAT_solver/readme.md

 # SAT Solver
 ## Project Overview
-In this project, we will implement a SAT solver based on the DPLL backtracking algorithm with Boolean Constraint Prop- agation.
-The two additional heuristics we plan to implement are Watched literals DLIS.
+In this project, we implement a SAT solver based on the DPLL backtracking algorithm with Boolean Constraint Propagation.
+The two additional heuristics we plan to implement are watched literals and DLIS.

 ## Compilation
 Use this command to compile the project: